ffledgling/blog/_posts/2018-09-12-python-imports-i.markdown

 2. If it doesn't, it begins to search for it.
 The typical search involves looking through the directories in `sys.path` and checking for specific filenames that are derived from the name of the module you're trying to import.
 3. Once found, python will load it, create a module object and then create a reference to it, usually with the module name itself or the name we asked for (i.e `spam` if we do `import spam` or `foo` if we do `import spam as foo`)

-Most Python programmers who've worked with modules to any degree understand this flow to some degree.
+Most Python programmers who've worked with modules in any capacity understand this flow to some degree.
 Nothing surprising going on there.

 Now back to where we started.
 See where the `help` says *"If the module is not found in the cache, then [...]".* Python has a nifty trick up its sleeve between **Step 1** and **Step 2**.
 The trick is, you can create your *own* custom Python module finder/loader.
 What would something like that do?
 Well, it'd allow you to write code to find and load a module the way *you* wanted to, *from* where you wanted to.
 Why would you want to do that, you ask?
 Glad you did, let's check out what the **PEP 302** mentioned in the original quote has to say about it: